opencast/opencast/docs/guides/admin/docs/installation/debs.md

         apt-get update

-Install Opensearch
+Install OpenSearch
 ------------------

-Starting with Opencast 14, Opensearch is now a dependency.
-Our packages do not explicitly depend on Opensearch because it runs externally to Opencast.
-By default we expect Opensearch to be running on the admin node, however you can configure the URL in Opencast's configuration files.
+Starting with Opencast 14, OpenSearch is now a dependency.
+Our packages do not explicitly depend on OpenSearch because it runs externally to Opencast.
+By default we expect OpenSearch to be running on the admin node, however you can configure the URL in Opencast's configuration files.

-In our repository we provide validated Opensearch packages copied from the upstream repository.
+In our repository we provide validated OpenSearch packages copied from the upstream repository.
 Installation can be accomplished by running the following:

     apt-get install opensearch

-If you wish to use the upstream Opensearc repository directly be aware that Opencast only supported with Opensearch 1.x and will not work with Opensearch 2.x yet.
+If you wish to use the upstream OpenSearch repository directly be aware that Opencast only supported with OpenSearch 1.x and will not work with OpenSearch 2.x yet.
 Future support for this is forthcoming.

-The default Opensearch configuration should work for Opencast out of the box, although we encourage you to set your index up in a secure manner.
+The default OpenSearch configuration should work for Opencast out of the box, although we encourage you to set your index up in a secure manner.

 After installing an configuring make sure to start and enable the service: